TuanMinPay/shota.one/README.md

 5. More function is comming soon , use and review for us.
 ____________________________________
 # Config
-1. Open : incl/config.db , change the number to "0";
+.
+Open : `incl/config.db` , change the number to `0`, only frist time when setup.
-2. Change $C_CONFIG_KEY `<addr>`, "yFedzS_db" , and domain "shota.one" in "incl/database.db" and to another folder to protected database
+. `incl/database.db`
-3. That it simple to short your url.
+	.`define database` : change this and change name of folder to protect database .`define database` : change your domain ( whith out http or www ) .
+That it simple to short your url.
 # Change Log
-1. Update Custom URL and fixed some bug (2017.10.7) GMT+7
+.
+Update Custom URL and fixed some bug (2017.10.7) GMT+7